tomjoht/learnapidoc/_docs/resources/docapis_flickr_example.md

 ```

 {: .note}
 I have removed my API key from code samples to prevent possible abuse to my API keys.
 If you're following along, swap in your own API key here.
-(Or you can borrow my keys [here](https://idratherbewriting.com/learnapidoc/assets/files/apikeys.txt).)

 If you submit the request directly in your browser using the given URL, you can see the same response but in the browser rather than the API Explorer: